 Natural disasters have differential effects on men and women based on their vulnerabilities and capacities to deal with them.
 Disasters affect men and women differently, because of their differing roles, different responsibilities given to them in life; and in their capacities, needs and vulnerabilities.
-It has been proved that persistent poverty and economic insecurity and unequal division of domestic labour, reproductive differences, unequal access to education, health and social services led to women's increased vulnerability to disasters and the impact to being different from men.
+It has been proved that persistent poverty and economic insecurity and unequal division of domestic labor, reproductive differences, unequal access to education, health and social services led to women's increased vulnerability to disasters and the impact to being different from men.

 Hence, while planning for the disaster mitigation of the ward, WDMC will take gender sensitive measures so that both men and women get equal opportunities in pre, during and post disaster scenarios.
 The activities that could be taken up to maintain this balance are:

-i.
-Gender segregated data in terms of death, loss, disability, homeless etc will be generated which will give the real picture of loss (gender based), but will also enable both the City Authority and NGOs/CBOs to effectively formulate their future strategies for disaster mitigation.
+- i.
+Gender segregated data in terms of death, loss, disability, homeless e will be generated which will give the real picture of loss (gender based), but will also enable both the City Authority and NGOs/CBOs to effectively formulate their future strategies for disaster mitigation. - ii.

-- ii.
 Developing capacity of women's groups and community based organizations which is vital to increasing urban resilience. - iii.
 Gender mainstreaming in monitoring programme implementation and their evaluation will be emphasized at the city/ward level.
 To monitor the implementation of these initiatives, efforts will be to develop bench marks and indicators to integrate gender equality and social vulnerability in DRR activities. - iv.
 Need assessment of the community taking into consideration differential skills, knowledge and abilities and resources (especially of women) will be undertaken before planning disaster preparedness and risk reduction activities in the community. - v.
 Mitigation of vulnerability can be guaranteed through awareness generation of both men and women. - vi.
-Equal participation of men and women in the vulnerability reduction initiatives like education or coping with hazards, knowledge of early warning systems and carrying out emergency / evacuation plans need to be planned and sustained. - vii.
+Equal participation of men and women in the vulnerability reduction initiatives like education or coping with hazards, knowledge of early warning systems and carrying out emergency / evacuation plans need to be planned and sustained.

+- vii.
 The capacity building initiatives will be through interactive methodologies.
 Women have to be encouraged to participate, not just being a part of the audience in the training programmes.
-Women's participation in first aid trainings, mock drills and search and rescue operations will be be planned and encouraged for successful DM. - viii.
+Women's participation in first aid trainings, mock drills and search and rescue operations will be planned and encouraged for successful DM. - vii.
 Community and family awareness will be enhanced through the capacity building of the community leaders municipal leaders/ members / SHGs.
 Peer leaders from the SHGs could be the focal point in the districts where they are active. - ix.
 While assessing the damage, assessment teams have to be gender sensitive and formats have to be prepared accordingly. - x.
 Provision of relief services ought to be planned keeping the needs of women to balance gender equity.
 The practical gender requirements of women should be addressed by provision of health facilities, safe shelter, sanitation, drinking water points, toilets, sanitary pads and supply of condoms. - xi.
 Ward DM planning to include women's voices in decision making, through consultation.
 During disaster relief due attention must be given to the aspects of protection and dignity of women while in temporary shelters and camps.
 Privacy issues need to be addressed, as well as the placement of water sources, toilets, and kitchens at convenient locations.
-In camps, private space needs to be dedicated and earmarked for medical examination of women.
+In camps, private space needs to be dedicated and earmarked for medical examination of women. - xii.
+Joint ownership of property will give both men and women more confidence and an equal standing in the house.
+Besides ensuring equal respect it also relieves a woman from the judicial constraints she could face in case of a death of the male member who owns the property.